 Together with Ken Reid I coordinate the COSMOS series of tutorials within the division.
 These are for staff and students in Computing and Maths to share skills with each other on a variety of topics.
 Please get in touch if you have any suggestions for sessions (either as a speaker or listener).

 I lead the Being Connected research programme at University of Stirling, which brings together researchers from several disciplines to investigate how data science approaches can be used to explore and tackle division in society.

-I am currently working on the TRANSIT project, funded by the EPSRC, on which I am a researcher-co-investigator.
+I am currently working on the TRANSIT project, funded by the EPSRC, on which I am a co-investigator.
 This project is working with several academic and industrial partners to develop automated routing algorithms for taxiing aircraft that are robust to uncertainty and more realistic than existing methods.

 This year I will also be leading a small project funded by the Royal Society of Edinburgh (Scottish Crucible) called "Crowd-sourcing the aural identities of places by evolutionary optimisation".
 This is joint with Suk-Jun Kim at University of Aberdeen, and Stella Chan and Szu-Han Wan at Edinburgh University, and will be looking at developing a distributed platform to use evolutionary algorithms to explore the sounds and collective memories associated with geographic locations.